richelbilderbeek/R-CodingStandard/R-CodingStandard.md

 ### References

- * [Google's R Style Guide](https://google.github.io/styleguide/Rguide.xml): `Do not place spaces around code in parentheses or square brackets.
+ * Google's R Style Guide: `Do not place spaces around code in parentheses or square brackets.
 Exception:  Always place a space after a comma.`

-## WS.2.5: Use indentation to improve readability [1,2]
+## WS.3: Use indentation to improve readability [1,2]

 ### References

- * [1] [Google's R Style Guide](https://google.github.io/styleguide/Rguide.xml): `When indenting your code, use two spaces.
+ * [1] Google's R Style Guide: `When indenting your code, use two spaces.
 Never use tabs or mix tabs and spaces.
 Exception: When a line break occurs inside parentheses, align the wrapped line with the first character inside the parenthesis.`
  * [2] 'R Style.
-An Rchaeological Commentary.' by Paul E. Johnson, February 13, 2015, [PDF](https://cran.r-project.org/web/packages/rockchalk/vignettes/Rstyle.pdf), `3.1 (SEA 1.0).
+An Rchaeological Commentary.' by Paul E. Johnson, February 13, 2015, `3.1 (SEA 1.0).
 Indentation of code sections is required`

-## WS.3: Prefer indenting with a consisent amount of spaces
+## WS.4: Prefer indenting with a consisent amount of spaces

 The amount varies between two [1] and four [3] spaces.